russelsantos19/100-days-of-code/r1-log.md

 ### R1D72
 I finalized the code, design, and form validation of the profile creation page.
 It's great to learn about setCustomValidity, and pattern attribute in #HTML.
 It makes custom form validation easier by using only HTML.

+### R1D73
+I code for an hour and update the patient profile component based on what my mentor told me and study about API, cause I had to enable the page to receive data from the server.
+It's another thing to learn and a new challenge to face.